-MTV VMAs: The Complete History of Taylor Swift at the Show
+Taylor Swift at the MTV VMAs: The Complete History

 Seriously.
 We will never be over the spangly two-piece and the tux-clad dancers.

 However, nothing could ever prepare us for Taylor’s 2015 entrance.
-She was nominated for “Bad Blood,” so it only made sense that she brought her squad as her date(s).
+She was nominated for “Bad Blood,” so it only made sense that she brought her squad — a.k.a. the stars of her music video — as her date(s).

 Speaking of “Bad Blood,” yes, it won the video of the year honor.

 She also took to the stage to perform a “The Night Is Still Young/ Bad Blood” mash-up with Nicki Minaj.
-(The performance squashed any rumors of beef between the two musicians, who got in a Twitter tiff ahead of the awards over a lack of diversity among nominees.)
+(The performance quashed any rumors of beef between the two musicians, who got into a Twitter tiff ahead of the awards over a lack of diversity among nominees.)

 The singer capped off her night by presenting Kanye West with the iconic Michael Jackson Video Vanguard Award.